IKV-3 Kotka

 The IKV-3 "Kotka" is an FAI Open Class glider that was designed by Tuomo Tervo and Jorma Jalkanen.
 The prototype first flew in 1966.
 It was produced initially by IK-Vasama and KK.
 Lehtovaara.

 The name IKV is an acronym for Ilmailukerho Vasama, the Vasama gliding club that sponsored the project.

 Design and development

-The IKV-3 was designed and the sole example produced between 1964-1966.
+The IKV-3 was designed and the sole example produced between 1964 and 1966.